Skip to main content

 This two-tier system is where things get tricky for employers and where many employees find their rights.
 An employer might have enough evidence to argue for “just cause” at common law, potentially denying you a common law severance package.

 However, that very same conduct often isn’t enough to meet the much stricter “wilful misconduct” test under the ESA.
 When that happens, the employer still has to pay your minimum statutory termination pay.
-In fact, we see this play out all the time.
-An analysis of Ontario court decisions shows that a significant percentage of cause terminations that are technically valid under common law still fail the ESA test, forcing the employer to pay up.
-You can find a deeper legal analysis of these two thresholds at hcamag.com.
+In fact, we see this play out all the time: an employer may argue that a workplace incident damaged trust, but still fail to prove the deliberate or reckless behaviour needed to avoid ESA minimums.

 This visual helps clarify the huge difference between a true for-cause dismissal and a standard termination.